claramarino/FUSE_IAS_terr_vert/README.md

 ### 2. Evaluate FUSE-IAS species in priority lists

-Script 04_Details_Core_list_species.R explores the characteristics of species listed in the Core list.
-Script XXXXX maps the species richness of species in each priority list.
+Script 04_Details_Core_list_species.R explores the characteristics of species listed in the Core list and Top 50 birds.